Mozzarella-dev/Mozzarella-dev/README.md

 - 👋 Hi, I’m @Mozzarella-dev
 - 👀 I’m interested in automation, python and a bit of coding and deploying in general
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and docker deployment
 - 📫 How to reach me? @litiasi on Telegram, or via mail: theguy@mozzarella.cyou

 <!---